Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have five wins against the spread in their last eight chances.
+- The Astros have six wins against the spread in their last nine chances.

 Explore More About This Game